planetfederal/workshops/workshops/geoserver/slides/slides.rst

     Click on the Publishing tab.

-    Scroll downmto the Default style drop down list.
-Change the entry to display the cities style. you should see that the legend changes.
+    Scroll down to the Default style drop down list.
+Select the option to display the cities style. you should see that the legend changes.

 --------------------------------------------------